djordon/queueing-tool/docs/overview.rst

    queue.
 It can also manage congestion and blocking within the network.
 There are two blocking regimes implemented:

-    - Blocking After Service: when an agent attempts to enter a :class:`.LossQueue` that is at capacity, the agent is forced to wait until an agent departs from that queue.
+    - *Blocking After Service*: when an agent attempts to enter a :class:`.LossQueue` that is at capacity, the agent is forced to wait until an agent departs from that queue.
-    - Repetitive Service Blocking: when an agent attempts to enter a :class:`.LossQueue` that is at capacity, the agent is forced to receive another service from the queue it is departing from.
+    - *Repetitive Service Blocking*: when an agent attempts to enter a :class:`.LossQueue` that is at capacity, the agent is forced to receive another service from the queue it is departing from.
-      After the agent receives the service, he then checks to see if the desired queue is still at capacity, and if it is this process is repeated, otherwise he enters the queue.
+      After the agent receives the service, he then checks to see if the desired queue is still at capacity, and this process is repeated if it is, otherwise the agent enters the queue.

    One can also limiting the maximum number of agents within the system for modeling closed networks.